pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2017-03-14-Writing Kickass READMEs.md

 by writing a good introduction, you would now probably piss off her by sucking at writing an installation guide.

-What a developer should understand that since your development environment is setup to run that code, doesn't mean everybody's is.
+What a developer should understand is that since your development environment is setup to run that code, doesn't mean everybody's is.
 One should always write the whole installation process for all systems that the software supports and it should clearly mention that